Guide to Community Health

-WHY THIS MATTERS: You have a responsibility to avoid or minimize the risks and negative impacts to community health that may arise as a result of your activities.
+You and your company have a responsibility to avoid or minimize the risks and negative impacts to community health that may arise as a result of your business activities.
 Physical structures and activities relating to construction and operations will, more often than not, change community exposures to environment-based health risks such as communicable diseases, equipment accidents, and exposure to hazardous materials or conditions.
-Adding to this communities often lack an understanding of the controls you plan to use or have in place.
-This can lead to concerns which if not addressed can damage the relationship you have with local communities and government agencies which can in turn lead to disruption, delays and cost increases.
+Adding to this, communities often lack an understanding of the controls you have already or plan or put in place.
+This can lead to concerns which if not addressed can damage the relationship you have with local communities and with government agencies which can in turn lead to disruption, delays and dollars.

 |WHAT TO DO:

 |Minimize the add-on to the existing burden on the population

 - Identify and evaluate the project related risks and impacts to the health and safety of the local community;

 - Use the design phase to avoid causing negative health and safety impacts on the community wherever practical and establish mitigation measures that are appropriate for their nature and scale where it is not possible to avoid them;

 - Modify, substitute, or eliminate the use of hazardous materials wherever possible;